Vinho Verde

 Harvest runs mid-September through early October.
 This is the most beautiful, aromatic and visually striking time of year to visit.
 Quinta Santa Cristina and several smaller estates welcome guests during the vindima and some will let you help pick for an hour or two before pressing a glass of unfiltered must into your hand.
 The vines turn golden in the second week of October; by the third week the leaves are deep amber.
 For wine-focused stays of three or more nights we recommend timing the trip to the harvest weekend.

-For wine-focused stays we partner with a sommelier in Celorico de Basto who arranges curated tasting itineraries — typically three quintas per day, with a private driver to handle the country lanes.
+For wine-focused stays we can arrange a private driver to handle the country lanes between quintas — typically three estates per day.
 Day one is usually focused on the Basto sub-region for its character; day two crosses west into the Amarante and Penafiel sub-regions for contrast; day three (if you have it) reaches the Douro Valley for the inevitable big-Port-house tasting and a long lunch at Quinta de la Rosa or Quinta do Crasto.
-The sommelier also runs private tastings at the villa: typically a five-bottle Vinho Verde flight on the south terrace as the sun goes down, with charcuterie and local cheeses, all set up and cleared down by him.
+Each quinta runs its own tastings on-site.

-The villa is itself stocked for serious wine-week stays.
-The cellar-temperature wine fridge holds twelve bottles and is stocked on arrival with an introductory Vinho Verde from Quinta Santa Cristina and a Douro red.
-There is a magnum-friendly decanter and proper Riedel-style stemware.
+The villa is itself well-equipped for wine-week stays.
+The kitchen also has a wine fridge for guests.
 The south-facing terrace, the kitchen island and the lounge fireplace all work for unhurried evening tastings.
-Many wine-focused guests do their morning quinta visits, swim and sauna over lunch, then settle in for an in-villa flight in the evening rather than driving home from another restaurant.
+Many wine-focused guests do their morning quinta visits, swim and sauna over lunch, then settle in at the villa in the evening rather than driving home from another restaurant.

-Trusted by wine travellers: 5.0 / 5.0 across Airbnb (54 reviews · Superhost · Guests' Favorite), Booking.com (10 / 10 · Preferred Partner Programme) and Google (27 verified reviews).
+Trusted by wine travellers: 5.0 / 5.0 across Airbnb (54 reviews · Superhost · Guests' Favorite), Booking.com (10 / 10 · Preferred Partner Programme) and Google (28 verified reviews).
 Featured in NIT (Portuguese culture & lifestyle magazine).
 Alojamento Local license **142086/AL**.
 About your hosts: Casa do Sol is hosted directly by its owners — a Portuguese-German family who restored the property in 2023 and personally welcome every arrival.
-They live nearby, respond to WhatsApp within the hour, and curate a small but trusted network of local partners: a private chef from the Douro, a sommelier in Celorico de Basto, a yoga teacher from Guimarães and a deep-tissue therapist trained in Porto.
+They live nearby and respond to WhatsApp within the hour.

 Quick facts — the wine brief